DOGS

 Semifinalist, Premiere Stages Play Festival, Union, NJ, June 2024

-“Playwright Hanna Kime insures they’re as funny and multi-dimensional as they are just plain smart.
-In short, they’re nothing that you’d expect.” — Mitchell Oldham, Stage and Cinema, “Theater Review: DOGS (Red Theater in Chicago)”
+“Playwright Hanna Kime insures [the characters] are as funny and multi-dimensional as they are just plain smart.
+In short, they’re nothing that you’d expect.

-“DOGS is a funny, fast-moving and only slightly disgusting eating competition.” — Nancy S. Bishop, Third Coast Review, “Review: DOGS by Red Theater Portrays Five Women in Red-Hot Competition”
+“DOGS is a funny, fast-moving and only slightly disgusting eating competition.” — Nancy S. Bishop, Third Coast Review

 Show Specs